fuzziqersoftware/newserv/README.md

 There is a probably-not-too-old macOS release on the newserv GitHub repository (look in the right sidebar).

 If you're running Linux or want to build newserv yourself, here's what you do:
-- Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
+1. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
-- Run `cmake . && make` on the newserv directory.
+2. Run `cmake . && make` on the newserv directory.

+After building newserv or downloading a release, do this to set it up and use it:
-- In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
+1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
-- Run `./newserv` in the newserv directory.
+2. Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
-- Use the interactive shell to add a license.
+3. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.

 ### Installing quests